ttl2132/bio-minigame/proposal.md

 ### Similar Programs
 The website https://biomanbio.com/ contains similar games explaining biology concepts, but it uses HTML instead of Python.
 This program will be different, with a smoother interface and gameplay.
 Furthermore, some of the games are unplayable because they use Adobe Flash, which is no longer supported.

+## TODO
+ - Create REST app for the leaderboard
+ - Create a timer widget for the app
+ - Figure out how to randomly allocate each image without overlap or with depending on if there are layers (i.e. cell wall goes under everything).
+Includes differentiating static parts, and parts that can be numerous (i.e. a plant cell can have multiple chloroplasts).
+ - Figure out how to remove the white backgrounds on some of the images.